DrewBruck/CUNY-Connect/README.md

 - Optimize algorithms to increase the speed of the app.

-# Dependencies, Technologies and Packages
+# Dependencies, Technologies, and Packages

 | **Package**           | **Version**        | **Description**                                                                                     |
 |-----------------------|--------------------|-----------------------------------------------------------------------------------------------------|